 - A blue area rug can become the main centerpiece and tie together wall, furniture, and red accent pieces.

-- This modern green area rug can be used with white painted walls, white wood furniture, and green floral cushions.
+- A modern green area rug can be used with white painted walls, white wood furniture, and green floral cushions.

 - A solid colored yellow area rug makes a great back drop for the rest of your room color palette and patterns.